-Doing the same old thing, hoping for a different result, is a form of insanity.
+Doing the same old thing, hoping for different results, is a form of insanity.
+Two key questions to ask ourselves:

 - 1. What is my part in it? - 2.
 What am I willing to do differently?

 God is God; I am not God